 - Banners & display ads – shown either at the bottom or top of the screen during the game.
 Level of annoyance – moderate, unless your users have a mobile device with smaller screens and the ad takes too much space on the screen, making playing the game or using your app very uncomfortable.

-- Incentives – short videos that the user has to watch in order to get an advantage (either unique or something that can be otherwise is an in-app purchase).
+- Incentives – short videos that the user has to watch in order to get an advantage (either unique or something that can be otherwise an in-app purchase).
 Level of annoyance – low, since the user has control over whether they want to see the ad or not, plus s/he gets something useful for the time spent watching the ad.

 - Native ads – the ads that are blending in with the game or mobile app’s design and therefore feel natural to the user.
 These ads require more preliminary thinking through, but they are 20-60% more engaging than other types of ads.
 The only drawback is that the bounce rate might also be high, compared to other ads because users might not realize at first that they are clicking an ad.